eproxus/meck/README.md

 ### Test Output

-Normally the test output is hidden using [Unite][unite].
-If EUnit is run directly, two things might seem alarming when running the tests:
+Normally the test output is hidden, but if EUnit is run directly, two things might seem alarming when running the tests:

   1. Warnings emitted by cover